 I was trained as a political scientist with a focus on comparative politics.
 Within that subfield, I have worked on issues related to democratization, governance, ethnic politics, and the political economy of development.
-Increasingly, I examine the intersection of geopolitics and development, focusing on how global trends impact governance and political transitions.
-My work has primarily been situated in Southeast Asia, with particular attention to Malaysia, Myanmar, Indonesia, and Singapore, as well as broader transpacific relationships, including Canada’s engagement with the Indo-Pacific.
+My work has increasingly moved toward international relations, examining how shifting geopolitical alignments—great power competition, regional security dynamics, and the reordering of global trade and diplomacy—shape governance and political transitions in the Indo-Pacific.
+My research has primarily been situated in Southeast Asia, with particular attention to Malaysia, Myanmar, Indonesia, and Singapore, and has grown to encompass broader questions about regional architecture, Canada's strategic engagement with the Indo-Pacific, and the evolving roles of ASEAN and middle powers in a multipolar world.

 My research has been published in leading political science and area studies outlets, and has been supported by funding from the Social Sciences and Humanities Research Council (SSHRC) of Canada, the National Science Foundation (NSF), and the International Development Research Centre (IDRC), among others.
-I also work closely with policymakers and practitioners to bridge academic insights with real-world challenges, regularly engaging in Track 1.5 and Track 2 diplomatic dialogues.
+I also work closely with policymakers and practitioners to bridge academic insights with real-world challenges, regularly engaging in Track 1.5 and Track 2 events, testifying before parliamentary committees, and advising on issues ranging from Canada-ASEAN relations to post-conflict scenarios in Myanmar.

 Below is a list of select research papers: